 The rise of Netflix may not have happened had it not been for the prevailing appetite for internet purchases and multi device households.
 EasyJet’s rise as the go-to short-haul flight brand, tapped in to the trend for lower cost, easy travel and the rise of an increasingly globally minded consumer.

-Trends, if they are true trends, should not be hard to identify.
+Trends, if they are true trends, shouldn't be hard to identify.
 At the time of writing, sugar and plastic are trending for all the wrong reasons.
 They're bad for our health and bad for the environment.
 At the same time, healthy living and keeping fit is fast becoming mainstream.
 So, it will be little surprise if many of the new food and snack brands we see on our shelves, contain less sugar, less harmful packaging and include healthier ingredients.

 Trends inspire innovation, they reflect our culture and they shape our buying behaviours.
 So, mapping them is an ideal way to generate and assess ideas.